kiigame/adventure_engine/README.md

 kiigame
 =======

 KiiGame Adventure Engine is a HTML5/JavaScript based simple adventure game engine for web browsers.
-KGAE uses KineticJS.
+KGAE uses Konva.js: https://github.com/konvajs/konva

 The engine comes with an example game, Lätkäzombit: Pako hallista.
 The example game is in the Finnish language.

 Take a look at the adventure creation guide: https://github.com/evktalo/kiigame/wiki/Adventure-creation-guide